 As the heart beats, it pumps blood through a system of blood vessels called the circulatory system.
 The vessels are elastic tubes that carry blood to every part of the body.
 Arteries carry blood away from the heart while veins return it.

 Vascular disease includes any condition that affects your circulatory system.
 This ranges from diseases of your arteries, veins, and lymph vessels to blood disorders that affect circulation.
 Vascular pain develops when the communication between blood vessels and nerves is interrupted or damaged due to vascular disease or injuries.

 The following conditions fall under the category of vascular disease.

-- Blockage in the legs can lead to leg pain or cramps with activity (a condition called claudication), changes in skin color, sores or ulcers, and feeling tired in the legs.
-Total loss of circulation can lead to gangrene and loss of a limb.
+- Blockage in the legs can lead to leg pain or cramps with activity (a condition called claudication) and changes in skin color.
+Pain may also stem from sores or ulcers as well as from total loss of blood flow, which could lead to dying tissue (gangrene) and in serious cases, even the loss of a limb.

 An aneurysm is an abnormal bulge in the wall of a blood vessel.
 One can form in any blood vessel, but aneurysms occur most often in the aorta (aortic aneurysm), which is the main blood vessel leaving the heart.
 The two types of aortic aneurysm are:

 - Thoracic aortic aneurysm (part of aorta in the chest)